Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Concluding Interview

-These questions were asked after both of the scenarios about possible futures had been studied.
-Screenshots of both prototypes' user interfaces (CorpoCapitalist and MyData) were available as printouts, to support memory.
+These questions were asked after both of the scenarios connected with possible futures had been studied.
+Printouts of screenshots from the user interface of both prototypes (CorpoCapitalist and MyData) were available, to support memory.